 Next up I was invited by William Forsythe to join his seminal Ballett Frankfurt.
 The following eight years, working with the company and learning how to Improvise, I gained a new understanding on the possibilities of dance, its creation and I let go any of my rigid ballet training.
 I entered into a new phase of creativity and a sense of high artistry.
 For the first time I enjoyed the creative process as much as performing.
 Apart from Forsythe I also got to work with some well known choreographers and artists such as Saburo Teshigowara, Jacopo Godani, Antony Rizzi, Mike Figgis, Ryuichi Sakamoto, Crystal Pite, Amanda Miller, Jonathan Burrows, and many others.

 The valuable knowledge I've gained and sense of creative freedom is what I aim to bring further and share with my students.

-In more recent years, I've had the great fortune to teach at many of todays best aceademies: the Palucca Hochschule Dresden, the Royal Academy of Antwerp, P.A.R.T.S Bruxelles, Codarts Rotterdam, the DANCE Apprentice program, the Venice Biennale, Tokyo ArchiTanz, Korean National University of the Arts, University of Istanbul, Mimar Sinan, Yildiz, Frankfurter Hochschule etc. and companies such as the Cullberg Ballett, Angelin Preljocaj Co, the Skanes Dansteater and others.
+In more recent years, I've had the great fortune to teach at many of todays best aceademies: the Palucca Hochschule Dresden, the Boston Conservatory of Music and Performing Arts, the Royal Academy of Antwerp, P.A.R.T.S Bruxelles, Codarts Rotterdam, the DANCE Apprentice program, the Venice Biennale, Tokyo ArchiTanz, Korean National University of the Arts, University of Istanbul, Mimar Sinan, Yildiz, Frankfurter Hochschule etc. and companies such as the Cullberg Ballett, Angelin Preljocaj Co, the Skanes Dansteater and others.